ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/project01.md

 ```

-def randomPlay():
+def regularPlay():
     '''
-    Experiments with the random module
+    A circle of triangles
     '''
     t.pensize(10)
     for i in range(36):